 Textile recycling promises to help reduce waste from the clothing and textile products we discard every year.
-Second-hand shops can get overwhelmed by the volume of clothing being donated so even with the best intentions these textiles will still end up in landfill or get incinerated.
+Second-hand shops can get overwhelmed by the volume of clothing being donated so even with the best intentions these textiles will still end up in landfills or get incinerated.

 According to The Environmental Protection Agency (EPA), the majority of textiles that end up in municipal waste is discarded clothing.
 Along with other smaller groups of textiles which includes carpets, tires, footwear, sheets, towels and furniture items.